AnggaR96s/Reforestation/README.md

-## I just wrote a book on reverse psychology.
-Do not read it!
+## When is a door not a door?
+When it's ajar.